-Students intending to write their Dissertation in History should take the module HS2PFD Preparing for your Dissertation.
+Students intending to write their dissertation in History should select HS2PFD Preparing for your Dissertation as one of their options in History.

 Students may replace 20 credits of optional modules with modules from an approved list.

 Please note: the various History Options will be selected from an evolving range of modules reflecting the research interests of the department and the availability of staff in relation to workload, research priorities, contracted hours and various forms of leave.